UnrealSolutionsLtd/webrtc_build_scripts/README.md

-Hint: Main cause of runtime errors (i.e. copy contructor/asssignment operator) -> Misalignment between size of VideoCodec structure in headers and compiled static library.
+*Hint*: Main cause of runtime errors (i.e. copy contructor/asssignment operator) -> Misalignment between size of VideoCodec structure in headers and compiled static library.
 Adding PublicDefinitions.Add("DISABLE_H265=1") to WebRTC.build.cs helped to resolve the runtime errors.

+Now Unreal webrtc.lib file can be replaced with compiled one!

 # Work log (can be used as a reference)